 Germany was also cited in responses as an example of a country with a higher degree of local autonomy and partnership working but within a clear national policy framework.
 Like Denmark, Germany has a clear separation between the national ministry, an executive agency and then local delivery.
 Its Federal Ministry of Labour and Social Affairs (BMAS) leads on developing employment policy, setting targets for employment services and allocating employment funding.
-It then supervises the Federal Employment Agency (FEA), which is tasked with overseeing the implementation of employment policy (with strong social partner input).
+It then supervises the Federal Employment policy (with strong social partner input).
 Responsibility for delivery is decentralised to each municipality, or Länder.
 Eamonn Davern likened the relationship between the agency and the federal government as similar to that of an independent central bank - with it expected to follow broad policy directions, but governed by a Board comprising the Ministry, agency executives and social partners, including employers and unions.